-- a) The household annual income exceeds the applicable Tax Credit and Other Requirements Income Limits. - b) All members of the household are Full-Time Students and no one qualifies for an eligibility exemption. - c) The household's monthly income is less than 2.5 times the monthly rent unless the applicant has a Housing Choice Voucher or receives Public Housing assistance. - d) Poor credit history, which is indicated by: - 1) Any credit rating reflecting a payment history, during the previous five (5) years of four (4) instances of over ninety (90) days or more past due.
+- a) The household annual income exceeds the applicable Tax Credit and Other Requirements Income Limits. - b) All members of the household are full-time students and no one qualifies for an eligibility exemption. - c) Intentionally Deleted. - d) Poor credit history, which is indicated by: - 1) Any credit rating reflecting a payment history, during the previous five (5) years of four (4) instances of over ninety (90) days or more past due.

 Accounts that have been charged off during the previous five (5) years will be considered over ninety (90) days past due.
-Medical bills, student loans, telephone bills, cable bills, and any retail credit card accounts for one thousand dollars (\$1000.00) or less will NOT be considered in this determination. - 2) Any applicant, spouse or co-head of household who has filed for bankruptcy within the last three (3) years. - e) Poor landlord reference, which would be, indicated when a previous landlord shows the applicant to be: - 1) Continually late in payment of rent.
+Medical bills, student loans, telephone bills, cable bills, and any retail credit card accounts for one thousand dollars (\$1000.00) or less will NOT be counted. - 2) Any applicant, spouse or co-head of household who has filed for bankruptcy within the last three (3) years.

+- e) Poor landlord reference, which would be indicated when a previous landlord shows the applicant to be: - 1) Continually late in payment of rent.